Gabbers18/Capstone_Project/README.md

 ### Coursework:
 Includes a series of assignments I completed in my graduate level course.
 They are as follows:
-- Examining Crime Rates: illustrating data visualization
+- Examining Crime Rates; illustrates data visualization
 - Article Topic Modeling
 - Web Scraping Craigslist Postings